dmytrosen/HostsSwitch/README.md

 #### Named Host Files

-All files except env.config in Environment directory are Named Hosts Files.
+In order to complete configuration, you need to add new Named Host Files to the Environment.
 It is important to name the files properly.
-Template of Named Hosts Files is:
+Template of name of file of Named Hosts File is:

-single digit.name_of_file
+singledigit.name_of_file

-The file name does not allow spaces and digit must start with 0.
-Next Named Hosts Files must start with single digit incremented by one, etc. Underscores will be replaced by spaces when are shown on drop down list of Named Hosts Files of Environment as it is on picture below:
+The file name does not allow spaces.
+Digit must start with 0.
+Next Named Hosts Files must start with single digit incremented by one, etc. Underscores will be replaced by spaces as it is shown on screenshot below:

 ![HostsSwitch Project](/Images/hosts2a.jpg)